Characterizing the minimax rate of nonparametric regression under bounded star-shaped constraints: Introduction

 \subsection{Organization}

-Our paper is organized as follows.
-In Section \ref{section:bounded:case} we derive the minimax rate assuming that there is a uniform bound on the sup-norm of functions in $\mathcal{F}.$ Section \ref{extensions:to:unbounded:case:section} relaxes this assumption and only assumes the $L_2(\mathbb{P}_X)$-diameter of $\mathcal{F}$ is finite.
-Section \ref{adaptive:section} refines the error-rate of the algorithm's output to be adaptive to the true $\bar{f}$.
+In Section \ref{section:nonparam:upper:bound}, we give a summary of well-known results about lower bounds for the minimax rates.
+Section \ref{section:nonparam:upper:bound} establishes a matching upper bound in three steps: Section 3.1 introduces our local packing algorithm for $\mathcal{F}$; Section 3.2 derives useful properties of our key assumption \eqref{new:bernstein:sufficient:condition} (with comparisons to $L$-sub-Gaussianity); Section 3.3 bounds our algorithm's error and proves it attains the minimax rate.
+Then in Section \ref{section:nonparam:adaptive}, we prove that the error-rate of the algorithm's output is adaptive to the true $\bar{f}$, albeit only when $\cF$ is convex.

-We then derive in Section \ref{examples:section} numerous existing and new results for particular examples of $\mathcal{F}$.
-One of the simplest examples is the set of linear functionals, i.e., when $K\subset\mathbb{R}^p$ is compact and convex, we consider functions of the form $X^T\beta$ and draw data $X_1,\dots,X_n$ from an isotropic sub-Gaussian distribution.
-For $K$ being the $\ell_1$-ball and assuming the true $\beta^{\ast}$ is $s$-sparse, we use Sudakov minoration along with properties of the Gaussian width of tangent cones stated in \citet{chandrasekaran2012convex} and \citet{amelunxen2014living} to derive a minimax rate of order $\varepsilon\asymp\sqrt{s\log(d/s)/n}$, matching results from \citet{raskutti2011minimax}.
-Following the ellipse example in \citet{neykov2022minimax}, we again consider sub-Gaussian design and linear functionals over ellipsoids and recover a similar rate.
-We compare this to results from \citet{pathak2023noisy}.

-We then use existing results about the metric entropy from \citet{yang1999information} and \citet{gao_Wellner_monotone} and recover the well-known minimax rate for monotone functions.
-We similarly derive minimax rates for functions with smoothness assumptions, a well-studied setting \citep{stone_1980}.
+We then consider in Section \ref{section:nonparam:examples} numerous applications of our theory.
+One of the simplest examples is the set of linear functionals: given a star-shaped and compact set $K\subset\RR^p$, we consider functions of the form $X^T\beta$ for $\beta\in K$ and draw data $X_1,\dots,X_n$ from an isotropic sub-Gaussian distribution.
+For $K$ being the $\ell_1$-ball and assuming the true $\beta^{\ast}$ is $s$-sparse, we use Sudakov minoration along with properties of the Gaussian width of tangent cones stated in \citet{chandrasekaran2012convex} and \citet{amelunxen2014living} to derive the known minimax rate of order $\varepsilon\asymp\sqrt{s\log(d/s)/n}$, matching results from \citet{raskutti2011minimax} (see also \citet{wang_yang_2014} for more general bounds).
+Following the ellipse example in \citet{neykov2022minimax}, we again consider sub-Gaussian design and linear functionals over ellipsoids and recover a novel rate.
+We compare this to the work of \citet{pathak2023noisy}.
+We then derive known minimax rates for functions with smoothness assumptions, a well-studied setting \citep{stone_1980, stone_1982}.
+Lastly, we consider the example of monotone functions in general dimensions.
+We use existing results about the metric entropy from \citet{yang1999information} and \citet{gao_Wellner_monotone} to recover the well-known minimax rate.
+We then analyze monotone functions that are piecewise constant on $k$ hyper-rectangles and show that our algorithm matches the adaptation rate of the least squares estimator established by \citet{isotonic_general_dimensions}.